 Blackberry Pie Bars

 Just before cutting, chill in the freezer for 15 minutes.
 Lift parchment and transfer bars to a cutting board and cut into rectangles (or squares) with a sharp knife.

-Serve bars with a dusting of powdered sugar or vanilla ice cream for the ultimate blackberry pie bar experience!
+Serve bars with a dusting of powdered sugar, vanilla ice cream, or homemade whipped cream for the ultimate blackberry pie bar experience!

+Blackberry Pie Bars